-Cause Solution System files missing or not properly installed.
+Cause Solution The system is trying to start from the hard drive but the hard drive may have been damaged.
 Insert a bootable diskette into the diskette drive and restart the computer.
-Check the hard drive format using Fdisk: If NTFS formatting, use a third party reader to evaluate the drive.
+Check the hard drive format using fdisk: If NTFS formatting, use a third party reader to evaluate the drive.
 If FAT32 formatting, the hard drive cannot be accessed.
+System files missing or not properly installed.
+Insert a bootable diskette into the diskette drive and restart the computer.
+Check the hard drive format using Fdisk: If NFTFS formatting, use a third party reader to evaluate the drive.
+If FAT32 formatting, the hard drive cannot be accessed.
 3. Install system files for the appropriate operating system.
-4. Restore the system to a recovery point in HP Backup and Recovery Manager.
-Refer to the HP Backup and Recovery Manager User Guide in the Windows Start menu for more information.
 Hard drive boot has been disabled in Computer Setup.
 Run the Computer Setup utility and enable the hard drive entry in the Storage > Boot Order list.
 Bootable hard drive is not attached as first in a multi-hard drive configuration.
 If attempting to boot from a hard drive, ensure it is attached to the system board connector labeled P60 SATA 0.
 Bootable hard drive's controller is not listed first in the Boot Order.
-Run the Computer Setup utility and select Storage &gt; Boot Order and ensure the bootable hard drive's controller is listed immediately under the Hard Drive entry.
+Run the Computer Setup utility and select Storage > Boot Order and ensure the bootable hard drive's controller is listed immediately under the Hard Drive entry.